Industrialization in Germany: Protoindustry and cottage industry

 Although the guild crafts were in crisis around 1800, there were not only stagnant developments in the commercial sector either.
 In the manufactories with a workforce of about 100,000, there was already a kind of mass production with division of labor to a certain extent.
 The putting-out system (proto-industry) had already emerged in some regions in the late Middle Ages and especially in the early modern period.
 For example, the land-poor classes in eastern Westphalia and other areas specialized in the cottage industry production of linen, which was bought up by merchants and marketed on the national market.
 It is estimated that as many as one million people were employed in this sector around 1800.

 These and other developments, including in the iron and metal trades and other areas, had already given rise to various regional centers of commercial concentration.
 In the western Prussian provinces of the Rhineland and Westphalia, for example, these were Bergisches Land, the County of Mark and the Siegerland region with spurs into the Sauerland.
 Similar contexts existed in the Rhineland, where iron from the Eifel region was processed between Aachen, Eschweiler, Stolberg and Düren.
 Above all, however, brass, zinc and lead production was concentrated in this area.
 In Upper Silesia, mining and processing were run partly by the state and partly by large landowners.
 These included the Counts of Donnersmarck or the Princes of Hohenlohe.
 In the Kingdom of Saxony, a highly differentiated trade existed, ranging from rural and urban crafts to cottage industries, manufactories, mining and, soon, the first factories.
 Large parts of Saxony – here above all the Chemnitz region, which was later also called Saxon Manchester – were even among the most growth-intensive regions in Europe, as was the northern Rhineland, according to Hahn.
+Rhenish manufacturing also benefitted from the Napoleonic Wars as French rule brought the abolition of old guild restrictions as well as access to the large market of the French Empire and its military, whose blockade of Britain also removed competition from British goods.

 In connection with manufactories and publishing houses, trading capital accumulated in the various landscapes, which was later used to finance the first large factories.
 However, these early trade landscapes were not always a direct precursor to industrial development.
 In some cases, such as in parts of Hesse or in Lower Silesia, the connection to industrialization was not successful and in the areas of rural trade there were processes of economic decline.